Diary entries

 Rachmaninoff's role: Concerto Soloist and Conductor

-Notes: It is not clear whether Mr Khodorovich (about whom there are presently no further details) conducted only for Rachmaninoff’s concerto.
+Notes: Martyn indicates that Khodorovsky conducted only in Rachmaninoff’s concerto (p.
+552).
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 January 24 1911 (Julian calendar)